Why purchase travel insurance?

 What are pre-existing conditions?

 A pre-existing condition is basically an illness, disease or injury you have received or been recommended to receive any medical attention for.This dates 60 days prior to the first day you or a traveling companion placed a deposit on your trip.

 What if the hospital requires payment up front?

 We’ve seen it before — a traveler seeks medical treatment for an accident only to be told they must pay for the services up front.
 In fact, it’s happened to me.
 Some countries require payment prior to medical treatment, and this can burden the traveler, their traveling companions, and family.

-According to TravelSafe Insurance, a good travel insurance plan will have medical assistance built into their policy.
+A good travel insurance plan will have medical assistance built into their policy.
 Medical assistance will often include deposits, advances, and guarantees.
 Guarantees will provide a promise to pay for necessary medical treatment.